suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 `bool success = int.TryParse("42", out result)`

-Much like the `int.Parse` method except this will return a boolean (true/false) if the number is parsable.
-If the number is parsable, and the method returns true, then the variable in the second argument, and after the keyword `out` will be updated with the new value.
+Much like the `int.Parse` method, except this, will return a boolean (true/false) if the number is parsable.
+If the number is parsable, and the method returns true, then the variable in the second argument and after the keyword `out` will be updated with the new value.

 Example: